Centralizers in Free Associative Algebras and Generic Matrices: Proof of the Bergman centralizer theorem

-From last two sections, we have the following proposition:
+We can infer the following proposition from the previous two sections:

-\begin{prop} Let $p$ be a big enough prime number, and $k\{X\}$ the algebra of generic matrices of order $p$.
-For any $A\in k\{X\}$, the centralizer of $A$ is rationally closed and integrally closed in $k\{X\}$ over the center of $k\{X\}$. \end{prop}
+\begin{prop} Let $p$ be a large enough prime number, and $K\{X\}$ the algebra of generic matrices of order $p$.
+For any $A\in K\{X\}$, the centralizer of $A$ is integrally closed in $K\{X\}$ over the center of $K\{X\}$. \end{prop}

-In our previous paper \cite{KBRZh}, we establish that the centralizer in the algebra of generic matrices is a commutative ring of transcendence degree one.
-According to Proposition \ref{propratint}, $C(A)$ is rationally closed and integrally closed in $k\{X\}$.
-If $p$ is big enough, then $k\{X\}$ is $L$-locally integrally closed.
+In our previous paper \cite{KBRZh}, we established that the centralizer in the algebra of generic matrices is a commutative ring of transcendence degree one.
+According to Proposition \ref{propratint}, $C(A)$ is integrally closed in $K\{X\}$ and if $p$ is big enough, then $K\{X\}$ is $L$-locally integrally closed.

+Let $X$ be a totally ordered set and $W$ be the free monoid on the set $X$ with the empty word representing $1$.
+Let $\overline{W}$ be the set of all \textit{right infinite} words in $X$ (i.e. infinite sequences of elements of $X$).
+Given $u\in W-\{1\}$, let $u^{\infty}$ denote by the word obtained by repeating $u$ infinitely: $uuu\dots$.
+Let $\overline{W}$ be ordered lexicographically.